MadzCode/FInal_Documentation/Dev_Journal.md

 ### Game Sources
 - Ori and the Blind Forest:
 Ori is a 2.5 Platformer game where the main character 'Ori' traverses through the world gaining powerups as he goes.
 I found the 2.5D artstyle to look very interesting with this almost storybook looking artstyle.

+- "Ori and the Blind Forest's gameplay combines platformer elements with open-world exporation (metroidvania).
+Players control Ori who can jump, run on walls and use various abilities to overcome obstacles and fight enemies."
-Find Sources that talk about oris gameplay mechanics.
+Find Sources that talk about oris gameplay mechanics."

+Learning by playing: Ori and the Blind Forest developer tips - ProgKids. https://www.progkids.com/en/blog/uchimsya-igraya-sovety-razrabotchikam-po-igre-ori-and-the-blind-forest.
+Accessed 7 Apr.
+2025.

 - Inside:
 Inside is a 2.5D game where the player must travel though a bleak empty world to using the environment to put together the story and figure out the characters objective.

 Find Sources that talk about insides gameplay mechanics.

 - Fireboy & Watergirl: